• Skip to primary navigation

 Now, the magic begins, and everything in there starts to decay.
 The worms move in from the holes in the bottom.
 (This is why you set it directly on the ground!)
 The worms eat the decaying stuff and leave their castings in there which is just more added goodness.
 If you want to speed up the process, you can buy worms!

-In anywhere from 3-6 months time, open the lid, and walla.
+In anywhere from 3-6 months time, open the lid, and there you are!
 You will have lovely compost to layer on your garden in either spring or in fall.
 That is how I usually time it.
 You will know it is ready if you dig around a bit and can't identify any of the greens you have put in.

 In the spring as I am getting the veggie garden ready for planting, I empty the bins one by one as they are ready, by layering the compost onto my gardening rows.
 Then I begin filling the bins slowly over the summer.